Al Lerner

 Alfred Lerner (May 8, 1933 – October 23, 2002) was an American businessman.
-He was best known as the chair of the board of credit card giant MBNA and the owner of the Cleveland Browns of the National Football League (NFL).
+He was best known as the chair of the board of credit card giant MBNA and the owner of the Cleveland Browns of the National Football League (NFL) from 1998-2002.
 He was also a past president of the Board of Trustees of the Cleveland Clinic as well as a major benefactor.

 Early life and education

 Born in Brooklyn, New York, Lerner was the only son of Russian-Jewish immigrants.
 His parents owned a small candy store and sandwich shop in Queens, New York.
 He attended Brooklyn Technical High School and then Columbia College, the liberal arts college at Columbia University, graduating in 1955.
 While attending Columbia College, Lerner was initiated into the Delta chapter of Zeta Beta Tau fraternity.
-He served as a pilot in the U.S. Marines from 1955 to 1957, serving in Quantico, Virginia and Pensacola, Florida.
+He served as a pilot in the United States Marines from 1955 to 1957, serving in Quantico, Virginia and Pensacola, Florida.

 Career

-After the Marines, Lerner began selling furniture, earning $75 a week. eventually saving enough money to buy an apartment building in Cleveland.
+After the Marines, Lerner began selling furniture, earning $75 a week. eventually saving enough money to buy an apartment building in Cleveland, Ohio.
 His real estate portfolio grew and in 1990, he became a major shareholder in MNC Financial, the parent corporation of Maryland National Bank, which was at the time the largest bank headquartered in the State of Maryland.
 Struggling with real estate loans in the midst of the savings and loan crisis, MNC soon needed leadership and Lerner stepped in as chief executive officer.
 He tried unsuccessfully to sell the bank's most successful unit, credit card issuer MBNA, to raise cash.
 In 1991, he took MBNA public, investing $100 million of his own money to ensure the success of the initial sale of stock.
 Controversial MBNA would blossom into the second largest credit card issuer.

 He was also the chairman of Town and Country Trust, which owns and operates more than 15,000 apartment units in the mid-Atlantic region.